Skip to content

 what is adaptive leadership

-Adaptive leadership is an emerging model that embraces change, experimentation and innovation.
-The goal is for companies to enable individuals to handle challenges and adapt to an evolving environment.
+Adaptive leadership is a leadership model that embraces change, challenging the status quo in favor of experimentation and innovation.
+The goal is for companies to be adaptive in their decision making, so despite an evolving environment, challenges are handled successfully.

 Dr. Ronald Heifetz and Marty Linsky introduced the adaptive leadership model at Harvard University.
 Like many other business leaders, they realized that the single-figure, top-down leadership model is outdated and impractical.
 No single person can solve all of a company’s problems, which brings in the need for adaptive leadership.